tide-foundation/tidecloak-client-nextJS/README.md

 1. Go to [http://localhost:3000](http://localhost:3000/) You should see a welcome message to your app.
 2. Click on the `Login` button
 3. Use _Bob_'s Tide account to log in
-4. Once successfully signed in successfuly, you'll land in the "Protected Page" showing you your anonimized username and confirming you have been assigned a UMA role (that's just a random role assigned to everyone we chosed to display for this demo).
+4. Once successfully signed in successfully, you'll land in the "Protected Page" showing you your anonymized username and confirming you have been assigned a UMA role (that's just a random role assigned to everyone we chose for this demo).
 5. You can now click on `Make API Call` button to invoke a backend request to retrieve protected information.
 6. Once pressed, you'll get the JSON content of the API response displayed.
 7. You can also access the protected personal data page by clicking on its link.
 Here, you can experiment with Tide's End-to-End Encryption (E2EE) to lock and unlock the Date-of-birth (DoB) field, that no one can access except _Bob_.